Clergy and Staff

 A Deacon of the Episcopal Diocese of North Carolina, Mark is a cradle Episcopalian and lifelong Christian seeker.
 He retired from a career with the North Carolina State Highway Patrol in January of 2013 and shortly thereafter began a journey toward discernment of a call to the vocational diaconate.
 Originally from the District of Columbia, Mark is a long time resident of Forsyth County, he is married to Sherry and they have two adult children, Mark Jr. and Joan.
 In addition to serving at St. Clement’s, Mark can frequently be found serving in his diaconal social ministry to the incarcerated; seeking to bring Christ’s loving presence to those in the jails and prisons of our area.

 Linda has been our Office Manager since October 2004.
-She and her husband Ray came to NC from Ft.
-Lauderdale in 2003.
-Linda has two sons, Ryan, her youngest, is a Program Manager at Morrisette Packaging and is married to Charlotte, a high school history teacher in Guilford County.
-Her oldest son, David, is a middle school Assistant Principal in Wake County and is married to Heather who is an IA also in Wake County.
-Linda loves all animals, especially her two dogs, and strives to be a good steward and advocate for ALL of God's creations.
-Linda and her husband spend time together playing pickleball, game nights with friends, time with family, and hitting the road in their camper spring, summer, & fall....
-However, most of those fall weekends are spent cheering on the Appalachain State Mountaineers!
+She has two adult sons (and two wonderful daughter-in-laws) and one adorable grandson!
+She loves all animals, especially her dog, and strives to be a good steward and advocate for ALL of God's creations.
+Linda and her husband spend time together playing pickleball, game nights with friends, walking & hiking, time with family, and hitting the road in their camper spring, summer, & fall.

 John Farmer, Director of Music